 ECON 101 Principles of Macroeconomics

 ECON 102 Principles of Microeconomics

 ECON 301 Intermediate Macroeconomic Theory

 ECON 302 Intermediate Microeconomic Theory

-MATH 123 College Algebra
+MATH 123 Introduction to Functions

 QUAN 201 Quantitative Modeling for Business and Economics

 QUAN 202 Statistical Analysis for Business and Economics

-Students with a score on the mathematics placement exam which allows them to take MATH 180 Precalculus may substitute MATH 180 Precalculus, MATH 215 Finite Mathematics, or MATH 219 Calculus 1 for MATH123 College Algebra.
+Students with a score on the mathematics placement exam which allows them to take MATH 180 Precalculus may substitute MATH 180 Precalculus, MATH 215 Finite Mathematics, or MATH 219 Calculus I for MATH123 Introduction to Functions.

 Required Capstone Course (1):

 ECON 480 Senior Economics Seminar

 Major Core Elective courses (5)

 Choose five (5) courses from the following list (No more than one (1) can be at the 100-level and at least three (3) must be 300-level or above):

 ECON 100 Contemporary Economic Problems and Issues

 ECON 106 American Economic History

 ECON 200 Economics of Globalization

 ECON 309 Labor Economics

 ECON 320 Financial Markets and the Monetary System

 ECON 323 The Economics of Sports

 ECON 333 Environmental Economics

 ECON 402 Industrial Organization

 ECON 410 International Trade

 ECON 414 International Finance

+ECON 495 Internship in Economics

+ECON 496 MetroWest Economic Research Center (MERC) Internship

 QUAN 470 Applied Econometrics for Economics and Business

 ECONOMICS CONCENTRATIONS

 In addition to the prescribed major requirements, Economic majors may also choose to declare a concentration in either Business or Finance.
 Additional course requirements for these concentrations are identified as follows:

 BUSINESS (UEOB) (5 COURSES)

 Four (4) Required courses: